How to Prepare for the ACT Reading Test

 • Understand relationships (including sequential, comparative, and cause-effect) to infer and draw logical conclusions

-These questions measure your proficiency in determining "big picture" ideas and your ability to differentiate key information.
+These questions measure your proficiency in determining "big picture" ideas and the ability to differentiate key information from text.

 Craft and Structure (25-30% of Questions)